Get secure protection for your income with Real Income Protection Insurance.

-With Real Insurance, applying for income protection cover is simple and straightforward.
+With Real Income Protection Insurance, applying is simple and straightforward.
 You are not required to take any blood or medical tests and you only need to answer a few questions about your health and lifestyle.
-There is also no requirement for you to show any proof of income to have your application approved.
+There is also no requirement for you to show any proof of income to have your application approved, only at claim time.

 Applicants will need to satisfy the following criteria:

 - You must be an Australian resident,

 - Between the age of 18 to 59, and

 - Working for at least 20 hours per week in your primary employment for the last 12 months.

 |Minimum Age||Maximum Age||Insurance Policy|

 Conditions apply, make sure you read the product disclosure statement (PDS) before applying.
 Information last checked as correct in November 2017 and is subject to change at anytime.